Skip to main content

 sql: JSON_VALUE(${metadata}, '$.version') # custom SQL applied to get the "version" value inside metadata

-To define metrics based on a sub-dimension, you need to add them to the model's meta metrics, or use custom SQL in defining them under the column's meta.
+To define metrics based on additional dimensions, you need to add them to the model's meta metrics, or use custom SQL in defining them under the column's meta.

 models: